fyrk/world2minetest/README.md

 License
 =======
-world2minetest - Generate Minetest worlds based on geodata<br>
+world2minetest - Generate Minetest worlds based on real-world geodata<br>
 Copyright (C) 2021  Florian Rädiker

 This program is free software: you can redistribute it and/or modify<br>